-The Instagram photos make van life look like an endless adventure—waking up to mountain views, cooking breakfast by pristine lakes, and living free from the constraints of traditional life.
-And while those moments are absolutely real and magical, living in a van full time involves a whole lot more than what makes it into the highlight reels.
+The Instagram photos make van life look like a never-ending journey—waking up to mountain views, cooking breakfast by clear lakes, and living free from the limits of normal life.
+And while those moments are truly real and amazing, living in a van full time involves a whole lot more than what makes it into the highlight reels.

-After nearly a decade of building vans for full-time van lifers in Colorado and staying in touch with our customers throughout their journeys, we've learned what really matters for successful long-term van life.
-This honest guide shares the van life pros and cons that people discover after months or years on the road—the insights that can make the difference between van life dreams and van life reality.
+After nearly a decade of building vans for full-time van lifers in Colorado, we've learned what really matters for a good long-term van life.
+We stay in touch with our clients throughout their journeys.
+This honest guide shares the van life pros and cons that people find after months or years on the road.
+These insights can make the change between van life dreams and van life reality.

 The Honest Reality of Living in a Van Full Time